mkalyon/cordova-plugin-mkExoplayer/README.md

 				showBuffering: true, //buffer
 				showSpinner:true, // loading spinner
 				timeZone:3, // for clock
+				transParent:true, // alert dialog theme
+				autoStop:true, // when video is finished then auto stop video
 				controller: { // If this object is not present controller will not be visible
 					streamImage: logo,
 					streamTitle: title,